mozilla/data-docs/src/concepts/profile/profile_creation.md

 ### Telemetry opt-out

 The user can opt out of sending Telemetry data.
-When the user opts out, Telemetry sends one ["optout" ping](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/optout-ping.html), containing an empty payload.
+When the user opts out, Telemetry sends a ["deletion-request" ping](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/data/deletion-request-ping.html), containing an empty payload.
 The local `clientID` is reset to a fixed value.

 When a user opts into sending Telemetry data, a new `clientID` is generated and used in subsequent pings.